Follow the steps below to download, extract, and run WinSetView for the first time.

 Alternatively, you can open the folder (usually the Downloads folder) using Windows File Explorer.

 Note: If you have a third-party unzip tool installed (such as 7-Zip, Bandizip, WinZip, WinRAR, etc.) then you may see different unzip options when you right-click the zip file.
 Any option that unzips the file will do.
-If there is something like a “smart unzip” option, that is usually the best choice, and won’t require editing the unzip path, as indicated below.
+Something like “smart unzip” is usually the best choice.

-Once the extraction is complete, you should have a WinSetView-main folder.
-You can now delete the WinSetView-main.zip file.
+Once the extraction is complete, you should have a WinSetView folder.
+You can now delete the WinSetView.zip file.

 Open the extracted folder and you should see WinSetView.exe.
-If you do not see the exe file extension, check File name extensions in the Windows File Explorer View menu.
+If you do not see the exe file extension, please enable the option to show file extensions…

 To avoid annoying “unrecognized app” notifications, right-click WinSetView.exe and select Properties: